 Doylestown Dog Bite Attorney

 The CDC reports that each year, 4.5 million dog bites occur in the United States.
 In fact, a dog bite occurs every 75 seconds in this country and each day, over 1,000 Americans seek emergency medical care for dog bite-related injuries.
-Some people may not realize that dog bite victims are often family, friends or neighbors of the owners of the dogs that bit them and understandably, such victims do not want to sue people they know.
+Some people may not realize that dog bite victims are often family, friends or neighbors of the owners of the dogs that bit them and understandably, such victims do not want to hire a Doylestown dog bite attorney to sue people they know.

 But did you know that most dog owners carry insurance to covers dog bite claims?
 That said, dog owners rarely pay damages out of their own pocket.
 Still, we must not minimize the tremendous losses that dog bite victims experience.
 Their damages range from lost wages and costly medical treatments to time off work or school and severe pain and suffering.

-You Have Limited Time to Bring Your Case
+You Have Limited Time to Bring Your Animal Attack Case

 Normally, dog bite cases have to be filed within two years of the date of the attack.
 But in the case of a minor child, the child can still bring a claim until he or she turns 20.
 This is because the statute of limitations is suspended, or “tolled,” for minors.
 Tragically, minor children account for the majority of serious dog bite victims.
 During the period 2005-2015, children ages 0 to 2 years old made up 28% of all fatal dog bite victims, nearly twice the number as the second highest age group.